 Clark's practice would eventually conclude with her abandoning art altogether.
 Questioning the purpose of conventional works of art, Clark spent the 1970s developing collective activities and ritualised interactions that relied on others, after being invited to teach a course on gestural communication at the Sorbonne, Paris, in 1972.
 Upon her return to Rio de Janeiro in 1976, Clark devised her own method, termed Estruturacao do Self (Structuring of the Self).
 Informed by items such as plastic bags and balls, these therapeutic tools were used for evolving her artistic processes.
 This final episode in the artist's career signals how vital the human body was to her practice overall, and underlines Clark's belief in the value of art as social practice.

 Clark's work is held in museum collections including Centre Pompidou Musée National d'Art Moderne, Paris; Museo Nacional Centro de Arte Reina Sofia, Madrid; Museum of Fine Arts, Houston, Texas; Museum of Modern Art, New York; MAM Museu de Arte Moderna, Rio de Janeiro; Museu de Arte Moderna de São Paulo, Brazil; San Francisco Museum of Modern Art, California; and Tate Modern, London.

 An important survey, Lygia Clark: Painting as an Experimental Field, 1948 - 1958, opened at Guggenheim Museum Bilbao in March 2020.
-Following its presentation in Bilbao, the exhibition will travel to the Peggy Guggenheim Collection, Venice, from June to September 2020.
 In 2014, the Museum of Modern Art mounted the first comprehensive exhibition in North America of the artist's work, Lygia Clark: The Abandonment of Art, 1948-1988.
 The gallery has represented Lygia Clark since 2010.